agusbocha/Youtube-API-Analysis/README.md

 # Youtube-API-Analysis

 ### Project Goal:
-The idea of this project is to connect to the Youtube API to get relevant information about channels and videos and to analyze the collected information
+The idea of this project is to connect to the Youtube API to get relevant information about channels and videos and to analyze the collected information.

 ### Section 1
 I got information about 30 most relevant channels in Youtube, getting stats such as Views, Subscribers and Total Videos